avdhootu27/mpu6050/README.md

 # mpu6050-jetson-xavier-nx

-This package is specifically designed to get orientation, angular velocity and linear acceleration data in the form of "sensor_msgs/Imu" from mpu6050 imu sensor on Nvidia's Jetson Xavier NX board with ROS.
+This package is specifically designed to get orientation, angular velocity and linear acceleration data in the form of "sensor_msgs/Imu" from mpu6050 imu sensor on Nvidia's Jetson Xavier NX board with ROS Noetic.

 ### The parameters assumed in the code :
 * Gravity = 9.81m/s2